statelyai/xstate/.changeset/grumpy-deers-applaud.md

 'xstate': patch
 ---

-Delayed transitions defined using `after` were previously causing a circular dependency when the machine was converted `.toJSON()`.
+Delayed transitions defined using `after` were previously causing a circular dependency when the machine was converted using `.toJSON()`.
 This has now been fixed.